Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

-- color temp.
+- **`KNOW THE COLOR TEMPERATURE OF YOUR LIGHTS`**

+    Even RAW file format wont help you in postroduction color correction if the initial color temperature is way off.

+- **`EXPOSE CORRECTLY - MAKE SHADOWS DARKER IN POST`**

-- too little light (it's easier to make the footage darker in post than to remove ridiculus ammounts of noise)
+  Too little light - badly esposed image will be verry noisy.
+It's easier and faster to make the footage darker in post than to remove ridiculus ammounts of noise from it. **You need a lot of light even for the scenes happening in complete darkness.**

 ### Good

+- **`CHARACTERS "POP" WITH COSTUMES`**

-- Invest in an interesting costumes for the actors.
-It might just be a single piece of clothing.
+  Invest in interesting costumes for the actors.
+It might just be a single piece of clothing. **Character's need custom clothing to comunicate their personalities and predicaments.**

 ---